denver-railsbridge/iosbridge-tipster-swift/README.md

 Now when I enter a bill, it's calculating the tip using the selected percentage.
 However, when I select a new percentage, my tip doesn't recalculate.
 But if I edit the bill amount, I notice that it does update to use the selected tip percentage.

 I can call my "onEditingChanged" action when changing the selected tip percentage by:
- * Right-clicking on the segmentedController
+ * Right-clicking on the segmentedControl
  * Ctrl+dragging from "Value Changed" to onEditingChanged in my code.

 This means that every time the selected value is changed, onEditingChanged will be called.